rackerlabs/technical-blog/_posts/2020-1-8-orchestrate-a-gcp-cloud-sql-instance.md

 -  gcp\_region: us-central1
 -  instance\_tier: db-n1-standard-1

-#### The Jenkins server
+#### Jenkins server

 Jenkins is an automation server, and the job is a basic component in Jenkins that you use to define the task that you want to automate.

 ![]({% asset_path 2020-1-8-orchestrate-a-gcp-cloud-sql-instance/Picture1.png %})

-This job defines `CloudSQL` as the job name.
+The job defines `CloudSQL` as the job name.

 ![]({% asset_path 2020-1-8-orchestrate-a-gcp-cloud-sql-instance/Picture2.png %})

-#### The Ansible plugin in Jenkins
+#### Ansible plug-in in Jenkins

-To run the playbook in a Jenkins job, you must install the Ansible plugin in Jenkins and use that plugin in the **Build** step of the Jenkins job to specify the playbook as shown in the preceeding screenshot.
+To run the playbook in a Jenkins job, you must install the Ansible plug-in in Jenkins.
+Then use that plug-in in the **Build** step of the Jenkins job to specify the playbook as shown in the preceding screenshot.

 ![]({% asset_path 2020-1-8-orchestrate-a-gcp-cloud-sql-instance/Picture3.png %})

-After the CloudSQL job runs, you should see output similar to the following:
+After the CloudSQL job runs, you should see output similar to the following
+output:

 ![]({% asset_path 2020-1-8-orchestrate-a-gcp-cloud-sql-instance/Picture4.png %})

-#### The Jenkins user interface
+#### Jenkins user interface

-The following screenshot shows the user interface (UI) in Jenkins that you use to run or make changes to the job, and it shows the MySQL Cloud SQL instance created in GCP after Jenkins job completes:
+The following screenshot shows the user interface (UI) in Jenkins that you use to run or make changes to the job.
+The screenshot shows the MySQL Cloud SQL instance created in GCP after Jenkins job completes:

 ![]({% asset_path 2020-1-8-orchestrate-a-gcp-cloud-sql-instance/Picture5.png %})